 There are 4 varieties of roux that you might come across in recipes:

-- White roux doesn’t have much flavor and is used primarily for thickening sauces like bechamel sauce and gravies.
-This roux is cooked for about 30 seconds.
+- White roux doesn’t have much flavor and is used primarily for thickening sauces like bechamel sauce, gravies or a cream sauces.
+It cooks for about 30 seconds.

 - A blonde roux has been cooked a bit longer and the butter will start to have a slightly nutty flavor.
 This type is great in soups and is cooked for a minute or so.